malkist01/sdclang/README.md

 # Snapdragon Clang

-This is the release of Snapdragon LLVM ARM C/C++ compiler toolchain version 19.0.

-The 19.0 release is available for the following platforms:

-1. Linux x64.
-2. Windows 10 x64.

-The Snapdragon LLVM ARM Compiler will generate code for ARM and X86 targets and will not generate code for any of the other targets supported by the llvm.org compiler.

-The Snapdragon LLVM ARM 19.0 toolchain includes all changes in the llvm.org 19.1 release branch, and proprietary features and optimizations that are not available in the llvm.org 19.1 branch.

-The Snapdragon LLVM ARM Compiler uses the integrated assembler for assembling and includes a full featured proprietary linker (QC Linker) for linking.

-The following link contains all the new features in the llvm.org 19.1 release https://discourse.llvm.org/t/llvm-19-1-0-rc4-released/81039.
-(SDLLVM 19.0 is based on llvm.org 19.1 branch)

 The following are the major changes specific to SDLLVM 19.0 compared to SDLLVM 18.0.

 1. The deprecated legacy binutils in the tools/bin folder have been removed in 19.0 release.
 We request all customers